This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Day 26 – Walking On New Surfaces

-The little guys are a bit cautious as it’s much different then walking on the safe confines of the whelping mat, but eventually they forgot about the surface, played, and explored.
+The little guys are a bit cautious as it’s much different than walking on the safe confines of the whelping mat, but eventually, they forgot about the surface, played, and explored.

 Day 27 – Solid Food…Kinda…

 This was the first day I introduced solid food.